 - Use the Execute/Refresh options to retrieve query execution information and set query execution options.

-- Edit the data in the result set of a SELECT query if it is updatable.
+- Edit the data in the result set of a

 A result set is updatable if: